bubbletroubles/PowerStig/DisaStigChanges.md

 # DISA STIG "Group Id" Changes

-**IMPORTANT INFORMATION: Beginning with PowerSTIG 4.6.0, which includes the October 2020 DISA Quarterly updates, which necessitates changes to existing configurations.**
+**IMPORTANT INFORMATION: Beginning with PowerSTIG 4.6.0, which includes the October 2020 DISA Quarterly updates, necessitates changes to existing configurations.**

 Due to a DISA Update, which is explained [here](https://public.cyber.mil/announcement/disa-posts-files-to-test-new-stig-group-and-rule-ids/), the "Group Id" that PowerSTIG uses to identify specific rule automation is changing.